10 Famous People Who Shockingly Took a Life Behind Spotlight

 3 Caitlyn Jenner

-In 2024, Olympic gold medalist Caitlyn Jenner came under intense scrutiny after posting on social media “Good riddance” in response to the death of accused murderer O.J.
+In 2024, Olympic gold‑medalist Caitlyn Jenner sparked controversy after posting “Good riddance” on social media in response to the death of alleged murderer O.J.
 Simpson.
-Many users were quick to point out that Jenner herself had actually also killed someone in a 2015 car crash on Pacific Coast Highway in Malibu, California.
+Critics quickly reminded the public that Jenner herself had been involved in a 2015 Malibu car crash that killed a driver on the Pacific Coast Highway.

 2 Phil Spector

-Spector claimed she killed herself, but several women came forward during the trial to reveal Spector had also threatened them with guns at some point.
-He was found guilty and sentenced to 19 years in prison, though he died in 2021 before serving them all.[9]
+Spector claimed the shooting was a suicide, but multiple women testified during his trial that he had previously threatened them with firearms.
+He was convicted of first‑degree murder and sentenced to 19 years, though he died in 2021 before completing the term.

 1 Ted Kennedy

-Senator Ted Kennedy, younger brother of President John F. Kennedy, was driving over a bridge with politician Mary Jo Kopechne in 1969 when the car leaped over the barrier and sank into the ocean.
-While Kennedy was able to swim to safety, Kopechne did not make it.
+The Kennedy curse seems relentless.
+In 1969, Senator Ted Kennedy was driving across a bridge with Mary Jo Kopechne when his car veered over the barrier and plunged into the ocean.
+Kennedy managed to swim to safety; Kopechne, however, drowned.